NICEIC Electrical Certificate for Landlords and Moving Home from £79

 Safe tenants are happy tenants

-Therefore, it’s in your best interest to keep your property’s electrical installations in the best condition.
+It’s in your best interest to keep your property’s electrical installations in the best condition.
 By following the electrical safety standards, safe electrical installations also greatly minimise the risk of costly damage to your property.
 Therefore, along with the legal requirements mentioned above, it is worth taking additional safety measures by the landlords to obtain certification.

 Reveal the real condition of your property